Skip to content

 • Affinity method: Keyword, TF-IDF, or Combined

-• Constraints: Min/max reviewers per proposal, min/max proposals per reviewer
+• Constraints: Min/max reviewers per proposal, max proposals per reviewer

 • Threshold: Minimum affinity score for suggestions

-• Reviewer bids: Whether to incorporate reviewer preferences
+• Reviewer bids: Whether to incorporate reviewer preferences, and their weight

 Generating suggestions